flyteorg/flyte/docs/source/gen/flytectl_update_plugin-override.rst

-Updates plugin overrides for given project and domain combination or additionally with workflow name.
+Update plugin overrides for given project and domain combination or additionally with workflow name.

 Updating to the plugin override is only available from a generated file.
 See the get section for generating this file.
-This will completely overwrite any existing plugins overrides on custom project, domain and workflow combination.
+This will completely overwrite any existing plugins overrides on custom project, domain, and workflow combination.
 It is preferable to do get and generate a plugin override file if there is an existing override already set and then update it to have new values.
-Refer to get plugin-override section on how to generate this file It takes input for plugin overrides from the config file po.yaml, e.g., content of po.yaml:
+Refer to get plugin-override section on how to generate this file It takes input for plugin overrides from the config file po.yaml,
+Example: content of po.yaml:

 .. code-block:: yaml